Central Bhutan Tourist Spots and Travel Destinations

 The districts of Trongsa and Bumthang have been selected as Centre Circuit.
 Apart from the richness of culture in these two regions, TCB seeks to promote Alpine Flower Bhutan Tours, Nomad festivals and Matsutaki festivals.

-TRONGSA – The Pelila pass (3300m) separates west and centre Bhutan.
+TRONGSA – The Pelila pass (3300m) separates west and center Bhutan.
 Enjoy the deep pastoral feeling as you drive into the valley of meadows where sheep and yaks graze.
 Bamboos that grow plenty on the hillsides are trimmed by yaks.
 Yaks love the tender leaves and thus dwarfed the bamboos.
-Birdwatcher; look out for a speciality called the Wren Babbler that refuges amongst the dwarfed bamboos.
+Birdwatcher; look out for a specialty called the Wren Babbler that refuges amongst the dwarfed bamboos.
 In the months of April- June, the hillsides will greet you with multiples of rhododendrons in bloom.

 Chendebji Chorten: En route to 2 Nabji Drup Nabji temple winter Trongsa is Chendebji Chorten, patterned on Kathmandu’s Swayambhunath Stupa, with eyes painted at the four cardinal points.
 It was built in the 18th century by Lama Shida, to cover the remains of a demon subdued at this spot.

-Trongsa Dzong: Built in 1648, this dzong holds a great historical importance.
+Trongsa Dzong: Built in 1648, this dzong holds great historical importance.
 It is customary for all the kings of Bhutan to be invested as Trongsa Penlop (“governor”) prior to ascending the throne.
-You will be thrilled by the massiveness of this dzong that literally covers a hill top.
+You will be thrilled by the massiveness of this dzong that literally covers a hilltop.
 Another exciting thing you can do here is enjoying the two hours hike following the old Royal Route that passes through the dzong.
 Enjoy the legends of Trongsa as you tour the fortress or while you take this walk.

 Ta Dzong: This watchtower, which once guarded Trongsa Dzong against civil wars, stands on a steep slope above the town.
 Climb up the cobbled stairs to visit Ta Dzong which now houses a shrine dedicated to the epic hero, King Gesar of Ling.
 A visit to this former watchtower provides visitors with an insight into Trongsa’s significance in Bhutan’s history.
 Enjoy this fascinating museum that includes several personal items of the kings.
-A great documentary show and then spiral up to the top with a view point enclosure.
+A great documentary show and then spiral up to the top with a viewpoint enclosure.

-Kuenga Rabten Palace: Kuenga Rabten palace is 23km from Trongsa dzong.
+Kuenga Rabten Palace: Kuenga Rabten palace is 23km from Trongsa Dzong.
 The road passes through open countryside high above a river gorge.
 Enjoy the drive as the terrain slopes quite gently opening opportunities for good bird watching and cultural sightseeing.
-This palace functioned as winter palace of the second king and is now looked after by the National Commission for Cultural affairs.
+This palace functioned as winter palace of the second king and is now looked after by the National Commission for Cultural Affairs.
 Nevertheless, this is a place to witness the aura of Bhutan’s medieval royalty.